PennyLaneAI/qml/documentation/unitarydesign/README.md

 For issue 1: [PennyLaneAI/qml#1643](https://github.com/PennyLaneAI/qml/issues/1634)

-* Please follow the instructions in the issue and upload your image in this folder in JPG or PNG file format.
+* Please follow the instructions in the issue and upload your image in this folder in JPG or PNG file format..

 For issue 2: [PennyLaneAI/qml#1635](https://github.com/PennyLaneAI/qml/issues/1635)